jonathanvdc/Flame/README.md

 Flame.Compiler also includes some simple interfaces that define common project behavior to make project file format interoperation easier.

 ### Textual code generation
-CodeBuilder and CodeLine ease the process generating well-formatted textual code.
+CodeBuilder and CodeLine ease the process of generating well-formatted textual code.

 ### Assembly creation
 IAssemblyBuilder, INamespaceBuilder, ITypeBuilder, etc function as a portable interface for any back-end.